saroj-rokaya/practice/README.md

-the personal portfolio website using javascript, Html , css as well as react
+the personal portfolio website using HTML, CSS AND React JS.